Heat Transfer Today

 Shell-and-Tube Heat Exchangers

-The Clinch River Breeder Reactor Plant was to have been on the Clinch River some 12 miles southwest of Oak Ridge, TN.
-The project was begun in 1972 and cancelled in 1983.
+The Clinch River Breeder Reactor Plant was to have been built on the Clinch River some 12 miles southwest of Oak Ridge, TN.
+The project began in 1972 and was cancelled in 1983.
 Like the second U.S. nuclear submarine, the Seawolf, its reactor was to be cooled with liquid sodium.
-Before the cancellation most of the long-lead-time items, including the intermediate heat exchangers seen here, had already been fabricated.
-The CRBR design had three independent heat transfer loops, only one of which is shown in the schematic.
+Before the cancellation most of the long-lead-time items, including the intermediate heat exchangers seen below, had already been fabricated.
+The CRBR design had three independent heat transfer loops; we show only one in the schematic.

 Schematic of heat transport systems in a Liquid-Metal-Cooled Nuclear Reactor

-Schematic of Clinch River Breeder Reactor Intermediate Heat Exchanger (IHX)
+Schmatic of Clinch River Breeder Reactor Intermediate Heat Exchanger

 The tubes in this single-pass, counter-flow shell-and-tube heat exchanger were over 25’ (7.5m) long.
 The hot sodium coming from the reactor entered the IHX at about its mid-height, traveled upward through an outer annulus and then downward through the shell and out the bottom back to the reactor core.
 The intermediate sodium returning from the steam generator system entered at the top, flowed downward through the center core to the bottom and back up through the 2850 tubes.
-The three identical IHX’s were designed and fabricated by Foster-Wheeler.
+Foster-Wheeler designed and fabricated the three identical IHX’s.

 Clinch River Breeder Reactor Intermediate Heat Exchanger tube bundle under construction